sasiperi/alexa-spring-boot/alexa-spring-boot-starter/README.md

 ## Running the tests

 * Get an account to Amazon Alexa developer console.
 * Add and configure your skill.
+..* the endpoint requires a public hhtp/https url, which can inherit certs from the main domain e.g. hosted on PWS, can inherit from PWS
+..* OR for local testing, Amazon susggests NGROK that can expose a HTTP/HTTPS urls, that can be used to configure endpoints, which would rout the request to an application running on your localhost:port.
 * Click on the skill and create your speech assets.
 * Sample hello world sppech assets for this sample application can be found here, that can be copy pasted.
 : [Hello World Speech Assets](https://github.com/sasiperi/alexa-spring-boot/tree/master/samples/alexa-helloworld-springboot-starter-pcf/src/main/resources/speechAssets)